|Home||Guest - Not logged in|

 All in all it has been fun to see the mapping results of my various hikes.
 Once I got through initial mistakes it became user friendly.
 One of the notable things is that even after the satellites are reached that it takes several minutes longer for the unit to adjust to the elevation.
 The first few times I used it I started hiking right away and found that the data recorded for elevation was not adjusted immediately.
 There was a large spike in the first few minutes that was shown on the map.

 The biggest inconsistency I have found is that many of my hikes according to the BackTrack are starting at 500 plus feet (152 m).
-Since the lowest elevation here is less than 666 ft (203 m) I don't think that can be accurate.
+Since the lowest elevation here is around 666 ft (203 m) I don't think that can be accurate.
 With that said I have compared some of the known points with what was recorded on the BackTrack.
 For example my home lies at 725 ft (221 m) but the BackTrack has it at 650 ft (198 m) for a total of 75 ft (23 m) difference.
 I don't find this a real negative but if one is looking for complete accuracy it is not to be found.
 On a recent out-and-back hike to Hogback Mt the high point is 1220 ft (372 m).
 The BackTrack had it recorded at 1139 (347 m) which is a difference of 81 ft (25 m).
 The picture below shows that I reached the highest point of Hogback.
 I do however like that fact that the mapping records the overall terrain so I can see the overall differential in elevation so I guess the inaccuracy is not a real problem for me.

 Another feature that could be useful is the temperature data.
 Because most of my hikes featured getting out of a warm car with a warm BackTrack, the temperature would drop significantly (colder outside temps).
 From there it would be all over the place because I placed the unit in my jacket pocket subjecting it to body heat.
 For greater accuracy it would be best to keep the unit unstowed.
 Other features of the pop-up data include time and date of the trip, total mileage, my average speed and as mentioned the change in elevation.